MCB128: AI in Molecular Biology (Spring 2026)

 Here the gradient is calculated summing the contributions of all the examples in the training set.

-Stochastic GD (SDG)
+Stochastic Gradient Descent (SDG)

 The gradient is calculate considering a random subset (a batch) of the examples in the training set.